 Lately, I’ve been getting the itch to do another DIY project.
 I would love to find an inexpensive used dresser to rehab, because my husband and I really need one.
 But until I find “the one,” I’ve been on the hunt for other projects that will satisfy my desire to be crafty.
 I’ve found a ton of great projects out there that I hope you’ll love as much as I do.
+Find Makita Tools here, these are my favorite tools to work on projects.
 Since I’m not a craft maven — yet — I will share the creativity of these artisans with you.

 All I can say is wow!
 I saw the “after” photos of this incredible transformation before I saw the “befores,” and I was completely blown away.
 Can you imagine that 4 hours, $38 and an ugly headboard could even become this bench?
 The incredibly talented Nia Sayers entered this project into a eco-project contest at Re-Nest, and I think it should win hands down.
 Click the link to see photos of several stages of the process.
 She offers a step-by-step description of how she created the bench, and she has certainly inspired me.
 My husband and I bought a headboard for my daughter’s room at Goodwill a few months ago, but we didn’t have room for it.
 Instead of leaving it in storage, we may just try our hand at a headboard bench of our own.
 Thank God for people like Nia.